MicrosoftDocs/memdocs/memdocs/intune/enrollment/create-device-limit-restrictions.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

-Use device limit enrollment restrictions to restrict the number of devices allowed to enroll in Microsoft Intune.
+Create a device limit enrollment restriction policy to limit the number of devices a user can enroll in Microsoft Intune.
 Device limit restrictions work on devices that meet the following criteria:

   * Microsoft Intune-managed
   * Established contact with Intune within last 90 days